What is goitre?

 Consult a doctor if you see or feel a lump at the base of your neck, or if you have any of the other symptoms of goitre.

 If you have a goitre, your doctor will talk to you and examine you.
 Specifically, they’ll carefully examine your thyroid gland, feeling its shape and size, checking for lumps.

 You will have blood tests to see how well your thyroid gland is functioning.
 You might need scans or other tests such as:

 - ultrasound scan of the thyriod

 - nuclear thyroid scan, where a small amount of weak radioactive substance is injected into the vein or given as a pill.
 (The substance then gathers in the thyroid, while a special camera takes images of the area from different angles.)

 - biopsy, where a medical professional uses a fine needle to draw out a sample of tissue or fluid from the thyroid gland

 The treatment will depend on the cause.
-If the goitre is small and your thyroid is healthy, you might not need treatment.
-If you do, your options are medication, radiation and surgery.
+If the goitre is small and the thyroid is healthy, treatment might not be needed.
+Treatment options are medication, radiation and surgery.
 Your doctor should guide you towards the treatment that best suits you and your condition.